software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 After successful installation, LAD is now visible in Visual Studio Code as an Extension button that looks like a target ◎.

-##  Three different Ways (called "STAGES") to deploy your Application
+##  Three different Ways (called "Deployment-Variants") to deploy your Application

-###  STAGE 1: The Remote Build
+###  Deployment-Variant 01: The Remote Build

 **Description:**

-Use this STAGE to install Velocitas App images on a target device from a remote source.
+Use this Deployment-Variant to install Velocitas App images on a target device from a remote source.
 Images refer to the available images in the GitHub repositories' registry (ghcr) your application is pulled from.
 The target system automatically downloads the specified image from the remote GitHub Repository with the help of LAD.
 You can choose between the different image releases available for your Repository via dropdown.

 **Prerequisites:**